Kabardian verbs

 In Kabardian, like all Northwest Caucasian languages, the verb is the most inflected part of speech.
-Verbs are typically head final and are conjugated for tense, person, number, etc. Some of Circassian verbs can be morphologically simple, some of them consist only of one morpheme, like: кӏуэ "go", щтэ "take".
-However, generally, Circassian verbs are characterized as structurally and semantically difficult entities.
-Morphological structure of a Circassian verb includes affixes (prefixes, suffixes) are specific to the language.
-Verbs' affixes express meaning of subject, direct or indirect object, adverbial, singular or plural form, negative form, mood, direction, mutuality, compatibility and reflexivity, which, as a result, creates a complex verb, that consists of many morphemes and semantically expresses a sentence.
-For example: уакъыдэсогъэпсэлъэжы "I am forcing you to talk to them again" consists of the following morphemes: у-а-къы-дэ-со-гъэ-псэлъэ-жы, with the following meanings: "you (у) with them (а) from there (къы) together (дэ) I (со) am forcing (гъэ) to speak (псэлъэн) again (жы)".
+Verbs are typically head-final and are conjugated for tense, person, number, etc.

+Some Circassian verbs can be morphologically simple, consisting of only one morpheme.
+However, Circassian verbs are generally characterized as structurally and semantically difficult entities as the morphological structure of a Circassian verb includes affixes (prefixes, suffixes) specific to the language.
+These affixes can express the meaning of a subject, direct or indirect objects, adverbials, singular or plural forms, negative forms, mood, direction, mutuality, compatibility and reflexivity, thereby creating a complex verb consisting of many morphemes.